Flat Roofing is Popular in the DC Metro Area

+Flat Roofing is Popular in the DC Metro Area

-Did you know that nearly all row houses and buildings in DC and Capitol Hill area have flat roofs?
-And all modern homes with steel frame structures and open floor plans have flat roofs?
-So if old and new use flat roof construction, it must be the best material for roofing, right?
+  Did you know that nearly all row houses and buildings in DC and Capitol Hill

+  area have flat roofs?
+And all modern homes with steel frame structures and open

+  floor plans have flat roofs?
+So if old and new use flat roof construction, it

+  must be the best material for roofing, right?
 Not Necessarily.

   The demands on flat roofs are unique to other materials.
 Flat roofs are “flat.”

-At least nearly, but they do grade a tiny tiny bit. and slowly drain into stormwater management systems such as large gutters and downspout drains.
-Flat roofs need to be water proof because they need to hold standing water and prevent leakage into the underlying wood roof decking.
-Installing these roofs is very specialized and it requires careful attention to details by the roof contractor.
+  At least nearly, but they do grade a tiny tiny bit. and slowly drain into

+  stormwater management systems such as large gutters and downspout drains.
+Flat

+  roofs need to be water proof because they need to hold standing water and

+  prevent leakage into the underlying wood roof decking.
+Installing flat roofs is

+  very specialized and it requires careful attention to details by the roof

+  contractor.

   Nearly all new flat roofs are made of either TPO or EPDM membranes.
-So which one is better and what are the pros and cons?
+So which one

+  is better and what are the pros and cons?

   What is the Best Flat Roof Membrane?

   60% of all flat roofs installed these days have TPO membranes.
 But why?
+What

-What makes TPO singly ply better than EPDM and other low slope systems?
-Some roofers believe TPO is easier to water proof than EPDM.
-But there are many differences in the two roofing materials and how they are installed.
-TPO is more widely used in the Maryland, DC and NOVA areas.
+  makes TPO singly ply better than EPDM and other low slope systems?
+Some roofers

+  believe TPO is easier to water proof than EPDM.
+But there are many differences

+  in the two roofing materials and how they are installed.
+TPO is more widely used

+  in the Maryland, DC and NOVA areas.

   Premier Roofing specializes in flat roof replacement and repair.
+We do

-We do commercial and residential flat roof contracting.
-Finding a TPO specialist is important.
+  commercial and residential flat roof contracting.
+Finding a TPO specialist is

+  important.
 TPO is technique sensitive compared to asphalt shingle installation.

-Many of our projects are completed in Washington DC, Silver Spring and Alexandria.
+  Many of our projects are completed in Washington DC, Silver Spring and

+  Alexandria.
 We have over 25 years of experience in the roof industry.
+We are

-We are happy to evaluate your project and determine what installation or repair is best for your situation.
+  happy to evaluate your project and determine what installation or repair is best

+  for your situation.

   Let’s take a look at the differences in the systems.
-What are the advantages of TPO and EPDM?
+What are the advantages of

+  TPO and EPDM?
 What makes one better than the other?